Thames Torso Murders: Associated cases

 Outside the four canonical cases which were filed by the police as belonging to the same series, there were additional cases which have been linked to the Thames Torso Murders.

 Battersea Mystery

 The Battersea Mystery is the name given to two unsolved murders that took place in London in 1873–74.

 On 5 September 1873, the left quarter of a woman's trunk was discovered by a Thames Police patrol near Battersea.
-Subsequently, a right breast was found at Nine Elms, a head at Limehouse, a left forearm at Battersea, a pelvis at Woolwich, until an almost complete body of a dismembered woman had been found.
-The nose and the chin had been cut from the face, and the head had been scalped.
+Subsequently, a right breast was found at Nine Elms, a prised-off face and scalp at Limehouse, a left forearm at Battersea, a pelvis at Woolwich, until an almost complete body of a dismembered woman had been found.
+The head itself was never found.

 Under the leadership of the Acting Chief Surgeon, Metropolitan Police, Thomas Bond, the corpse was reconstructed.
 The attempts to identify the remains were disturbed by the curiosity of the public, and the police first showed a photograph to any potential witness.